Coronado, Panama

 What is a typical expat home or apartment like in Coronado?

 "A typical expat home or apartment in Coronado, often reflects a blend of modern amenities and tropical living.
 Many homes are designed to take advantage of the natural beauty, with large windows and outdoor spaces such as balconies or patios that offer views of the surrounding landscape or the Pacific Ocean.
 The interiors are usually spacious with open-plan living areas, air conditioning, and contemporary furnishings.
 Kitchens might be equipped with modern appliances, and bedrooms are often designed for comfort with en-suite bathrooms.
 Security is a priority, so gated communities with 24-hour security are common, providing expats with peace of mind.
 Within these communities, residents have access to shared facilities like swimming pools, fitness centers, and social areas.
 Gardens are typically lush and well-maintained, reflecting the tropical environment, and some homes may have private pools.
 The architecture can vary from modern condos and high-rise apartments to single-family homes with a mix of Panamanian and international styles.
-Overall, expat housing in Coronado is designed for comfort, convenience, and a relaxed lifestyle, catering to those who seek a blend of local culture and familiar home comforts," said one expat in Coronado.
+Overall, expat housing in Coronado is designed for comfort, convenience, and a relaxed lifestyle, catering to those who seek a blend of local culture and familiar home comforts," wrote one member in Coronado.

 What is the average cost of housing in Coronado?